IndraNandagopal/sql-challenge/README.md

 Below listed four files are available in `sql-challenge\EmployeeSQL` folder.

   * Created an image file `EmployeeDB_ERD.png` for ERD
   * Created a `EmployeeDB.sql` file for table schemata.
   * Created a `Employee_Queries.sql`file for the queries.
   * Created a Jupyter notebook called `SQL_BONUS.jpynb` for the bonus analysis.

+* All `.png` files are available in `sql-challenge\EmployeeSQL\Images` folder.

-**Created and uploaded a repository with the above files to GitHub and posted a link on BootCamp Spot.
+**Created and uploaded the repository with the above files to GitHub and posted a link on BootCamp Spot.

 **Ensured that the repository has regular commits and a thorough README.md file